SamNzo/Bug-tracker-VariaMos/AdminsREADME.md

 If you want to change it, change the parameters in `ormconfig.js`.

 ## Google reCAPTCHA
-If the reCAPTCHA does not work, a new key should be generated [here](https://www.google.com/recaptcha/admin/create).
+If the reCAPTCHA does not work, a new key should be generated [here](https://www.google.com/recaptcha/admin/create) (version 2).

 You will have to change the `GoogleReCaptchaKey` variable in `client/src/utils/variables` with the secret key and the `siteKey` variable in `client/src/pages/Auth/InviteVerificationPage.tsx` with the site key.